gelles-brandeis/tapqir/docs/source/tutorials/part_ii_linux.rst

 * Frame batch size - use default (``512``).
 * Learning rate - use default (``0.005``).
 * Number of iterations - use default (``0``)

+See Advanced settings below to adjust prior parameters.

 .. note::
    **About batch size**.
 Batch sizes should impact *training time* and *memory consumption*.
 Ideally,